puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

    xorgwizard: force xorgwizard-cli for the current session
    trim:     add "discard" to mount options if SSD.
    nocopy:   do not copy .sfs files into ram (default is copy if enough ram).
-   fsck:     do fsck of ${DISTRO_FILE_PREFIX}save file.
+   fsck:     do fsck of ${DISTRO_FILE_PREFIX}save.?fs file.
-   fsckp:    do fsck before first mount of ext partitions.
+   fsckp:    do fsck before first mount of supported partitions.
    rdsh:     exit to shell in initial ramdisk.
    psavebkp: don't ignore pupsaves created by Pupsave Backup
    <number>: blacklist last <number> folders (multisession). e.g. pfix=3